tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 * An **entity relationship diagram**, or **ERD**, is a visual representation of entity relationships within a database.

+* ERDs are commonly interchanged with the term **data model**, as an ERD describes the relationships of tables within a database and therefore describes a model of a potential database.

 * An ERD defines entities, their attributes, and data types, as well as illustrates the overall design of a database.

-* There are three types of ERDs: conceptual, logical, and physical.
-These will be covered more in-depth as we advance through today's lesson.
+* There are three types of ERDs or data models: conceptual, logical, and physical.
+As the following image demonstrates, a conceptual data model is the simplest form, describing only entity names and relationships; a logical database model further expands upon the conceptual data model by additionally describing attributes or column names as well as primary and foreign key definition; a physical data expands upon the logical data model to additionally include column data types.

   ![conceptual-vs-logical-vs-physical](Images/conceptual-vs-logical-vs-physical.png)

+* The following break-down should provide a better understanding of the differences between the three data models.

   ```
   |----------------------|------------|---------|----------|